Choosing the right tripod the first time

 Once you have chosen your tripod legs, you can focus on getting a tripod head that best meets your needs.
 Again, you get what you pay for in this realm, with quality heads ranging from $200-500.
 For most photographers this will be a ball head of some sort with an arca-swiss style mounting plate.
 The Arca-swiss mounting system is the industry standard and I wouldn’t consider any head that doesn’t use this system.
 Again, estimate your maximum camera/lens weight and make sure you are well within the listed weight limit of your chosen head.
 For most photographers not using a huge wildlife lens, it will likely be a mid-weight ball head with a quick release arca-swiss system.
 The last step in this process is to invest in arca-swiss plates for each lens/camera.
 Often seemingly overpriced for just little piece of metal, these plates are well worth the cost as the final step of the puzzle.
 Don’t skimp on your camera mount either.
 Get a dedicated custom L-bracket for your specific camera, which allows the camera to be mounted in vertical position on the tripod without having to use the ball head on its side.
 Making shooting verticals as easy as landscape images.
 A true game changer!

 There you have it.
 You have now either bought three or more tripods along the way, or just went for quality at the start and saved yourself money and frustration by buying the right tripod the first time.
 So, what are my recommendations… while there are many great bargain tripod brands on the market today with growing reputations, as a professional there are only two brands I would consider when buying a tripod, Gitzo or Really Right Stuff.
-While both are expensive, I believe Gitzo is a better value and has been making quality tripods for decades with a loyal following among professionals.
+While both are expensive, I believe Gitzo is a better value, they have been making quality tripods for decades with a loyal following among professionals.
 In fact, my mentor has used his old aluminum Gitzo tripod for more than 30 years and it is still going strong.
 You can’t go wrong with either brand as they are both built to last a lifetime.
 When it comes to tripods and ball heads you get what you pay for.
 As far as ball heads again there are bargain brands, but the two leading companies are Kirk Enterprises and Really Right Stuff.

 While I hesitate to say the setup I have is perfect for everyone’s needs, I personally own three Gitzo tripods with Really Right Stuff heads in different sizes and have been using them successfully for many years.
 The current version of my smallest waste tall tripod is the Gitzo GT0542 which when matched with the small Really Right Stuff BH-25 head weighing just over two pounds and is perfect for backpacking or world travel.
 This was the first Gitzo I bought, and while short it has paid for itself many times over in the backcountry where it’s mixture of stability and weight savings means I can carry it on every trip.
 My second and most often used tripod is my mid weight Gitzo GT1542 paired with a Really Right Stuff BH-40 head.
 This tripod is my all arounder which works well for nearly every type of shooting, and lens.
 To me it is the perfect balance of enough height and stability, while still being quite portable and easy to pack, this tripod is what I take on nearly every trip unless I’ll be using huge lenses.
 The current version of my third tripod is the huge Gitzo GT3543LS paired with a Really Right Stuff BH-55 head.
 Rock solid and tall, originally this was my go-to everyday tripod.
 But as lenses have gotten smaller, and I don’t own a big 500mm f/4 lens any more this tripod doesn’t come out as often as it once did.
 When I know I’ll be standing all day shooting wildlife I still choose this tripod due to its extra height, but for landscape shooting I usually choose the mid-weight tripod because it is so much more portable.
 For landscape shooting I tend to compose on the back of the camera rather than through the viewfinder, so a slightly shorter tripod is less of a deal breaker.